bketelsen/dockerdevenv/README.md

 It also significantly reduces build times when you make a change.
 Only layers with changes will get rebuilt and pushed.

+All the Dockerfiles in the repo use a $user variable.
+You should be able to clone this repository and make it work by changing the single ENV user statements in them.
+Same goes with the shell scripts.
+The stowDotfiles.sh script expects that you have a github.com/YOU/dotfiles repository.
+It also makes grand assumptions about what things you'll want to stow.
+Change most of this.

 I'm very open to community suggestions and ideas about how to improve this.
 Especially with the user layering.

 ### TODO ###
-* Give buildContainers.sh a username and have it replace a stubbed username with the one given using sed.
+* DONE - Give buildContainers.sh a username and have it replace a stubbed username with the one given using sed.
-* Or?
-Pass in a username as an ENV var and use ONBUILD to rig all this up?
+* DONE - Or -- Pass in a username as an ENV var and use ONBUILD to rig all this up?
 Might not be possible, fun to try.
-* Dotfiles